G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/document_crud_tools_indepth_guide.md

 Key input fields:

 - `document_identifier`: Uses `DocumentIdentifier` (see Core concepts).
 For high cardinality docs, prefer a prior list/search to generate a serial number, then reference it here.
+- Context: Provide `entity_username` (LinkedIn/user-centric) or `company_name` (blog/company-centric) as applicable; both are supported and provided by the workflow, not by LLMs.
 - `list_filter`: Uses `DocumentListFilter`:
   - Provide either `doc_key` or `namespace_of_doc_key` (not both).
   - Optional date ranges:
     - `scheduled_date_range_start/end` (for doc types that support scheduling)
     - `created_at_range_start/end`
+- Context: Provide `entity_username` or `company_name` based on the target doc family; the underlying resolver uses the relevant one.
 - `limit`, `offset`: Pagination for list mode. `limit` is capped at 10.

 Output: